-Cooperation with the Federal Foreign Office
+KEL Politics: Cooperation with the German Federal Foreign Office

-Foreign policymakers, on the one hand, constantly have to deal with the challenges the Liberal Script is facing today.
+Foreign policymakers, on the one hand, constantly have to deal with the challenges the liberal script is facing today.
 On the other hand, researchers in academia are not always aware of the underlying logics of foreign policy making.
-A close exchange between SCRIPTS and the German Federal Foreign Office is therefore proving to be beneficial and valuable – for both sides.
-Just as foreign policymakers can rely on ongoing reflections and findings of the cluster, researchers can get a closer look into the foreign policy “black box”, enriching the individual research agenda.
+A close exchange between SCRIPTS and the German Federal Foreign Office is therefore beneficial and valuable – for both sides.
+Just as foreign policymakers can rely on ongoing reflections and findings of SCRIPTS, researchers can get a closer look into the foreign policy “black box”, enriching the individual research agenda.

-Arts & Culture
+KEL Arts & Culture

-- Exhibition Trailer: Science in Translation – Behind the Scenes
+- Watch the exhibition trailer by SCRIPTS "Science in Translation – Behind the Scenes"